BolajiAyodeji/Blogposts/ck7ugplig01a9zis174d7zrnk.md

 Hashnode is an online community where developers share knowledge and grow their careers.
 Developers from around the world participate in consequential discussions on Hashnode.
 You can write stories, ask open-ended questions as well as technical questions, ask questions anonymously, and start polls.
 You can also [ask popular tech teams and developer influencers questions](https://hashnode.com/amas) or learn from [stories of awesome women in tech](https://hashnode.com/series/she-inspires-cjt0d02lq001e7ps2wo420g15).

 [Hashnode's Devblog](https://hashnode.com/devblog) platform enables you to create your personal blog on your custom domain in a few simple steps with everything you need to grow as a blogger.
-(No Paywall, Free domain, SSL, Automatic backup of posts, Markdown, AMP Support and more).
-[Own your canonical](https://hashnode.com/post/hey-developers-own-your-canonical-ck1ggpmgs000cd9s1323ltbo7), make your contents independent and build your domain authority.
+(No Paywall, Free domain, SSL, Automatic backup of posts, Markdown, AMP Support, and more).
+[Own your canonical](https://hashnode.com/post/hey-developers-own-your-canonical-ck1ggpmgs000cd9s1323ltbo7), make your contents independent, and build your domain authority.

 ## 3. [Freecodecamp](https://www.freecodecamp.org/)